Julian Lawrence Gargiulo

 In 2010 Julian began writing a classical music column called Mostly Classical for the main newspaper in the Cayman Islands, The Cayman Compass.

-Grammy-winning pianist Emanuel Ax and US Poet Laureate Billy Collins have recently joined the Honorary Board of Getting to Carnegie, alongside longtime supporters Susan and Chip Fisher.
+Grammy-winning pianist Emanuel Ax and US Poet Laureate Billy Collins have recently joined the Honorary Board of the Competition, alongside longtime supporters Susan and Chip Fisher.

-The short documentary "Getting to Carnegie", based on the yearly competition by the same name, has screened at movie festivals in the United States and Europe.
+The short documentary "Getting to Carnegie", based on the competition, has screened at movie festivals in the United States and Europe.
 It was an Official Selection in New York's Independent Film Festival and won the Marion Herman Excellence in Filmmaking Award at the 2019 Sedona International Film Festival.

 Julian's music and recordings have appeared in movies and documentaries, most recently in the ‘Official Trailer’ of Keira Knightley’s new film, “The Aftermath”, produced by Ridley Scott.

-Julian currently splits his time between New York and Paris.
+Julian currently splits his time between New York and Brussels.